-With respect to the U.S. Government equipment finance exposures, we have submitted claims pursuant to the Contract Disputes Act to each prime contractor for their respective certification and submission to the U.S. Government.
-Given the unexpected conduct by the U.S. Government in these two transactions and information we learned about similar activity encountered by other participants in the market, we discontinued originations of U.S. Government equipment finance transactions in early 2023 pending the outcome of our claims.
+With respect to the second U.S. Government equipment finance exposure of \$8.4 million, we submitted a claim pursuant to the Contract Disputes Act to the prime contractor for their respective certification and submission to the U.S. Government.
+On February 26, 2025, the U.S. Government requested us to submit additional information by March 14, 2025 with respect to the pending \$8.4 million Contract Disputes Act claim filed on August 19, 2024.
+On March 12, 2025, we timely submitted the requested information to the U.S. Government.
+The Government's ultimate response to the Contract Disputes Act claim remains uncertain and the Company is prepared to take all actions necessary to enforce its rights and remedies at law or in equity.
+Given the unexpected conduct by the U.S. Government in this transaction and information we learned about similar activity encountered by other participants in the market, we discontinued originations of U.S. Government equipment finance transactions in early 2023 pending the outcome of our claims.